Electric Underfloor Heating Systems – Collection Guide

 For a room like this, a tiled-floor heating mat is usually the strongest starting point, especially if the shape is regular and you want a fast, straightforward installation.

 Planning note: this calculator gives a useful starting point only.
-Final system choice still depends on insulation, heat loss, usable free floor area, subfloor preparation, thermostat strategy and exact floor compatibility.
+Final system choice still depends on insulation, heat loss, usable free floor area, subfloor preparation, thermostat strategy, controls, floor build-up and exact floor compatibility.

 Where to Start